The purpose of this book is to provide information on 5 religions and suggestions for how to talk to children about religion. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-Anyone who pledges $20 or more will receive a free copy of the book or 4 free download codes.Estimated delivery:Add $5 USD to ship outside the US
+Anyone who pledges $20 or more will receive a free copy of the book or 4 free download codes.Estimated delivery:Ships anywhere in the world

 Have a great parenting idea or tip?
 Pledge $50 or more, and I will post it on my website along with a link to your website or blog.
 Or I can write a special thank you post on my blog, telling my audience about you.
 You'll of course get a free copy of the book as well.Estimated delivery: